|

 of IQ tests scores for different populations

-to the next for all of the countries
+generation to the next for all of the

-issues involved in a way that will better help
+the issues involved in a way that will

 More on the Flynn Effect